redhat-openstack/website/source/uncategorized/deploying-an-rdo-overcloud-with-instack.html.md

 3. If you're testing an all VM setup, make sure you have copied the public key portion of the virtual power ssh key into the virtual power user's ~/.ssh/authorized_keys on the virtual machine host.

-5. Deploy the overcloud using provided heat templates or use the tuskar cli.
+4. Deploy the overcloud using provided heat templates or use the tuskar cli.
 Run one of the following examples.

        # heat
         instack-deploy-overcloud

        #tuskar
         instack-deploy-tuskar-cli

+After a successful deployment, you should see "Overcloud Deployed" in the standard output of the terminal.